-Editor's Note: Camp Wabi is a partnership between YMCA Camp Manitou and Mayo Clinic Health System.
-This 12-day camp provides a positive environment where campers will be active, eat well and learn new skills to live a healthy lifestyle.
-We are here to Build Confidence, Enjoy Healthy Living, Develop Leadership, Embrace Friendship, Appreciate Nature and, of course, Have Fun!
+Editor's Note: Discover Wellness Camp, previously known as Camp Wabi, is a partnership between YMCA Camp Manitou and Mayo Clinic Health System.
+This seven-day camp provides a positive environment where campers will be active, eat well and learn new skills to live a healthy lifestyle.
 The following is a testimonial from Jonah Giese, one of the counselors at the camp:

 After working at Camp Wabi for the past two years, I have come to a realization — it is the most rewarding place on this earth.
 As a counselor, I have witnessed the momentous, positive changes this camp can make — physically, mentally and emotionally.
 At Camp Wabi, we strive to enrich ourselves in mind, body and spirit, and in those two weeks, that vision is realized in each and every camper.
 To strengthen our minds, we have intense and honest conversations about the challenges we face.
 For our bodies, we hike and swim and, above all play while also learning how a healthy lifestyle can better our lives as a whole.
 To strengthen our spirits, we learn to appreciate the things around us, whether it be the glorious shores of Long Lake, the food on our plates or the fantastic friends we make along the way.
 All three of these things — mind, body and spirit — work in unison to create a person.
 By acknowledging all of these things equally, we come out of camp as better people.